john-woolley/trader-dashboard/README.rst

 Introduction
 ************

 This project aims to create a dashboard for reinforcement learning in trading using Sanic and ReactPy.
-It provides a user^friendly interface for training, monitoring and analyzing trading strategies.
+It provides a user-friendly interface for training, monitoring and analyzing trading strategies.

 ********
 Features